shreyasrivastava17/Traffic-Sign-Classifier-Project/writeup_template.md

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
+--
 ### Writeup / README
 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/shreyasrivastava17/Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
-FI used the pyhton to calculate summary statistics of the traffic signs data set provided:
+I used the pyhton to calculate summary statistics of the traffic signs data set provided:
-4

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.
 Here is an exploratory visualization of the data set.
 To visualize the data set I have printed 40 random image from the training data along with their label.
+Below is the image of 40 random images from the data set before preprocessing them.

-![alt text][image1]
+![alt text][image2]

 Here is a Bar Garph representation of the data set.
 It has the the clasess on the x-axis and the number of images of that class in the-axis.

+![alt text][image4]

 ### Design and Test a Model Architecture